 - Keep large or heavy gifts in the trunk so that they may not become a projectile in the car if you have to stop abruptly.

 - If you are headed to a party and plan to drink alcohol, designate a driver or use a car service to make sure you get home safely.

 - If you are giving a bike, scooter, skateboard or snowboard for Christmas, make sure to include the helmet as part of the gift to keep your loved one safe.

-- Make sure to examine toys and games for sharp edges or small parts (including button batteries) that may come off and be harmful for children.
+- Make sure to examine toys and games for sharp edges or small parts (including button batteries) that may come off and be harmful to children.
 Keep an eye on recalls for unsafe toys.
 Visit safekids.org that keeps a current list of recalls for families.

 - For holiday cooking, try to use the back burners of your stove to prevent curious kids from grabbing a handle or hot pan.
 Teach older kids how to cook and bake safely in the kitchen.
 Tell them never to leave the kitchen while using the stove or oven.
 Using pot holders correctly and removing things from the oven will take a lot of supervised practice.
 There is so much to learn in the kitchen and it can be a fun project to do together.
 Just remember to emphasize the safety first.